Lott Cary: Colony of Liberia

 Early life in the Colony of Liberia was harsh and dangerous.
 The native Mandé and other ethnic tribes resisted the colonization and expansion by the American settlers, and many armed conflicts took place between the groups.
 The colonists were also at risk of raids from slave traders, who would have sold the blacks into slavery.
 In addition, they suffered tropical diseases until the colony could develop better housing and sanitation.

 In March 1828, Cary became acting vice-agent of the Colony.
-He had been designated as successor by the colonial agent Jehudi Ashmun before his death.
-Later that year Cary was wounded in an accident and died two days later on November 10, 1828.
-He and seven companions were fatally injured by an explosion while they were making bullets.
+Before his death, he had been designated as successor by the colonial agent Jehudi Ashmun.
+Later that year, Cary was wounded in an accident and died two days later on November 10, 1828.
+An explosion fatally injured him and seven companions while they were making bullets.